 That question gives me pause.
 Chiefly because I’m an ENFJ who always wonders where the “E” came from … I answer questions best with words and paper, where I can delight and revel in my head.

-Aaaaaaaand I’m also am the first to say year one owning a small business was great … but it took me 10 years to get there, working in corporate communications. 😉
+Aaaaaaaand I’m also the first to say that year one of owning a small business was great … but it took me 10 years to get there, working in corporate communications.

 - The 3 things that I bird-dog after in my life and business — besides the obvious Fs, faith/fam/friends.